 Special Testing Accommodations

 The ATCB offers two types of test accommodations.
-Exam candidates who are testing for state licensure should check for particular state requirements or limitations regarding accommodations.
+Exam candidates who are testing for state licensure should work with their state licensure board for accommodation approvals.

-If you are an ATR applying for Board Certification and you are requesting special examination accommodations to take the ATCBE, you must answer the required questions in the ATR-BC online application.
-If requesting special accommodations, your application MUST be submitted at least sixty (60) days prior to the examination date or testing window.
+If you are an ATR applying for Board Certification and you are requesting special examination accommodations to take the ATCBE, you must request this in the ATR-BC online application.
 In some instances, supporting documentation or a fee may be required as described below.
 Requests that are not accompanied by the required supporting documentation or fee cannot be approved.

 Candidates With Disabilities

-When completing your online ATR-BC application, be prepared to briefly identify the nature of your disability and provide (either by uploading or by postal mail) letterhead documentation from a qualified professional specifying diagnosis and recommended accommodations.
-You must specify the special accommodations and/or arrangements you will need to complete the ATCBE.
+When completing your online ATR-BC application, be prepared to briefly identify the nature of your disability, and specify the special accommodations and/or arrangements you will need to complete the ATCBE, and provide documentation from a qualified professional specifying diagnosis and recommended accommodations.
+You can upload this information with your application or email it to firstname.lastname@example.org.
 Documentation may not be more than five years old.
 There is no fee for disability accommodation.

 Candidates for Whom English is a Second Language